 Team photos or videos can be captured using a tripod, a nice background and good lighting.
 If you need them regularly it can be worth spending the money on some equipment.

 Photograph small products for your website using a light box studio kit or the taller diffusing lights in the photography lighting kit.

 Natural ‘home photography’ does helps to put life, character and reality into blogs or social media posts, so don’t be afraid of natural environments or selfies.

 You could swap a service – ask friends or business connections to provide photos.
 Offer to cite them or provide a link to their website, which is very valuable for pageRank.

 Use a stock website

-There’s an abundance of stock websites that provide photographs, graphics, illustrations, icons and videos – a really useful resource.
+There’s an abundance of stock websites that provide photographs, graphics, illustrations, icons and videos on almost any topic you could think of – a really useful resource.

 You can get professional photos for as low as £5 for a lifetime license.
-If you are running a business, this is well worth it.
+Well worth it if you’re running a business.